 A good tip for those of you building on a trailer is to upgrade the suspension to airbag suspension.
 Air bags improve the handling and reduce the force of the bumps on your structure.
 Take a look at our article exploring the pros and cons of airbag suspension here

 As for the build of the structure itself, there are no specific regulations.
 It’s best just to stick to the Australian building standards.
-If you’re building your tiny house on the back of a vehicle, ensure you register the vehicle before beginning any construction, that way you can get around engineering certificates.
+If you’re building your tiny house on the back of a vehicle, make sure you speak with a vehicle engineer to ensure you can have it signed off, and properly insured.

 Building on the back of a vehicle is a great option for those who want to travel frequently with their tiny house.
 Australia is a big country with plenty of work available, it makes sense to make your tiny house as versatile as possible.
 When building on the back of a truck you can maximise your available space by extending the rear overhang of the chassis to the largest possible amount.
 The largest legal amount of overhang is 60 percent of the wheelbase.
 As with a trailer, the maximum legal width is 2.5 meters and the maximum height is 4.5 meters.
 I would also recommend upgrading the suspension to air bag suspension, this will greatly improve the comfort of the ride.